Polk County, Florida: Economy

 Polk County's economy is supported by a workforce of over 275,000 in 2010.
 Traditionally, the largest industries in Polk County's economy have been phosphate mining, agriculture, and tourism.

-Notable companies headquartered in Polk County include Publix (the employee-owned grocery chain) and Florida's Natural (the agricultural cooperative).
+Notable companies headquartered in Polk County include Publix (an employee-owned grocery chain) and Florida's Natural (an agricultural cooperative).

 Top employers

 The top employers of Polk County are as follows: